Lakshmanan195/HackIndia-Spark1-2025-DecentraMinds/README.md

 ---

 ## **How It Works**
-1. Users upload content (images, audio, text, or video).
+1. Users upload content (images and audio).
 2. AI analyzes the content for authenticity.
 3. Verification results and content hashes are stored on the blockchain.
 4. Users can mint verified content as NFTs.